carleenliu/carleenliu.github.io/about.md

 This is not a blog.
 This also isn't a bowl of ramen.
 This is your dreams.

-Hope that this can be a place where you write and perhaps start on that book of poetry that you're publishing.
+Hope that this can be a place where you write and start on that book of poetry that you're going to be publishing soon!

 Love you dearly,
 Jonathan